Alfresco/docs-alfresco/content-services/latest/using/outside.md

 You can use the CheckInOut.exe to check content out so that you can work on it securely.

-> **Note:** The CheckInOut.exe is available in a Windows environment if the Alfresco Content Services repository has been mapped by your administrator so that you can access it from Windows Explorer.
+> **Note:** The CheckInOut.exe is available in a Windows environment if the Content Services repository has been mapped by your administrator so that you can access it from Windows Explorer.

 1. In Windows Explorer, drag a file from the mapped repository onto the CheckInOut.exe icon.